dazinator/Dotnettency/README.md

 Tenant Resolution

-One configured in `startup.cs` you can:
+Once configured in `startup.cs` you can:

 - Inject `TTenant` directly.
 - Inject `ITenantAccessor<TTenant>` in order to lazily access the current tenant (which could be null).